top of page

 What is Community-Owned Solar?

-Community-owned solar is a shared solar installation where the users also own and govern it.
 Unlike typical community solar programs — where residents subscribe to a utility-run array and receive a bill credit — community-owned solar means members hold equity stakes, vote on key decisions, and keep the financial benefits circulating locally.

 Why Community-Owned Solar?